-Where to Stream the Biggest Movies of the Year
+Where to Stream the Biggest, Blackest Movies of the Year

 Yes, Avatar: The Way of Water came out at the end of 2022, but people are still obsessed with Pandora, so it remains a big hit.
 And just in case you haven’t heard, we’ll be reuniting with the Na’vi several times until Avatar 5 comes out in 2031.

-John Wick: Chapter 4 - Amazon
+John Wick: Chapter 4 - Digital Release

 The summer calendar is so jam-packed, you may have missed Keanu Reeves’ latest ultra-violent, yet highly-entertaining assassin adventure.
 They say it’s the last one, but I don’t believe them.

 The Super Mario Bros.
-Movie - Amazon
+Movie - Digital Release

 Sometimes you just need a little silly fun to keep the kids occupied.
 Warning: That Super Mario Bros. theme song will be stuck in your head forever.

-Fast X - Google Play, Amazon
+Fast X - Digital Release

 Yes, Jason Momoa steals the movie as new villain Dante Reyes, but real fans know it’s all about family.
-Fast X is a Universal Pictures property, so if you’re patient, it will probably be on Peacock later in the year.
+Fast X is a Universal Pictures property, so if you’re patient, it will hit Peacock Sept.
+15.

 Ant-Man and the Wasp: Quantumania - Disney+